 You need to be able to efficiently narrow down the best sources to make your articles as accurate and comprehensive as possible.
 Not to mention, you need to be able to utilize this new knowledge in a completely original way.

-As a freelance writer, you have the potential to serve many clients.
+Successful freelance writers can maintain multiple projects and juggle many clients.
 It’s important that you are able to seamlessly adapt to each client you are working for.

-Every business will have their own format and way of doing things.
+Every business will have its own format and way of doing things, and starting a freelance writing business is no different.

-They may even have a blog already running, so it’s essential that you have the ability to make your work as cohesive to existing work as possible.
+They may even have a blog already running, so it’s essential that you have the ability to make your blog posts as cohesive to their existing work as possible.

 While working from home is a luxury, it can also come with its downsides.
 Many people struggle with staying focused and organized so that they can keep on task.